What is a LinkedList in Java?

 import java.util.LinkedList;

-You can create a LinkedList that holds elements of a specific type by using generics, just like an ArrayList.
+You can create a LinkedList that stores elements of a specific data type using generics.
+This ensures your list only contains elements of that type and avoids type errors.

 LinkedList<String> list = new LinkedList<>();